 None of this matters.

-The Liberals are gonna lie about it no matter what.
+The liberals are going to lie about it no matter what.

-Didn't we know in 2009 we knew that Vladimir Putin had uh operators in America and these operators we knew because of an informant were committing crimes bribery, extortion, kickbacks, money laundering, and we still allowed them to get the twenty percent of uranium.
+Didn't we know in 2009, we knew that Vladimir Putin had operators in America, and these operators we knew because of an informant were committing crimes, bribery, extortion, kickbacks, money laundering, and we still allowed them to get the 20% of uranium.

-I mean, this goes back to the Cold War, the Russians trying to influence our elections and so discord in this country, Jonathan.
+I mean, this goes back to the Cold War, the Russians trying to influence our elections and sow discord in this country, Jonathan.

-You know, it we you said there a second ago about oversight.
+You said there a second ago about oversight.

 Is this really a special prosecutor's job to determine this?